 What should I be aware of as a young colorectal cancer patient?

 A colorectal cancer diagnosis can be overwhelming at any age, but those diagnosed before 50 face a unique set of challenges.
 Your care should include the supportive services you need.
-The Young-Onset Colorectal Cancer Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), one of the first centers in the country dedicated to young patients with colorectal cancer, offers a variety of programs designed to address everything from fertility concerns to sexual health and psychological support.
+The Young-Onset Colorectal Cancer Center at Dana-Farber Brigham Cancer Center, one of the first centers in the country dedicated to young patients with colorectal cancer, offers a variety of programs designed to address everything from fertility concerns to sexual health and psychological support.

 It’s also important for all cancer patients to know they are not alone, and to communicate with others who have been through a similar diagnosis.
 If you feel it would be beneficial, be sure to ask your oncologist about available support groups.